-Once that was completed our internal teams got underway in earnest.
+Once that was completed our sort the colour palette for all interior internal teams got underway in finishes and furnishings. earnest.

 Kilometres of electrical and data cable has been run throughout the building.
-The quantum of cable in such a small space is unbelievable and is a testament to the patience and skill of those involved in putting it all in.
+The quantum of cable in such a small space is unbelievable and is a testament to the patience and skill of those involved in putting

-Plumbing and medical gas reticulation has been completed, which is another significant milestone for the project.
+Plumbing and medical reticulation has been completed, which is another significant This year has been a huge effort by all milestone for the project.
 The delays in delivery of specialised materials and the complexity of the systems have made these aspects of the build extremely challenging for all involved.